csi-greifflab/negative-class-optimization/Readme.md

 1. Local library `src/NegativeClassOrganization` for functionality required everywhere else.
 Most organized and clean from this repo.
 2. `/notebooks` for exploratory and results analyses, local development, short experiments and others in this spirit.
 The messiest fom this repo.
 We try to keep notebooks short and move well-established functionality into local library and scripts.
 3. `/scripts` for the stable, established, reproducible analyses.
 These are tracked and managed through mlops tools like dvc and mlflow.
 They are cleaner than notebooks and leverage the local library.
-    - script_01
+Check `dvc dag` for a dependency graph of the stages.
+    - script_01: builds the datasets.
     - script_04a
     - script_04b
     - script_05
     - script_05b
     - script_06
     - script_06b
+    - script_07
 4. Other, such as `mlflow/` for docker-based deployment of `mlflow` and auxiliary services.

+### Runs

+We use various run names in mlflow to track experiments.
+We document the runs here:
+- v.0.1.1_dev_2: some train losses are not good in this version and previouses.
+Will address in a future run: loss curve analysis.
+Interrupted because I detected this during the run.
+Will rerun with some improvements in next one.
+- v.0.1.1_dev_3
+    - add sampling after duplicate removal for consistency and rerun.